-Holiday visitors to Bath tend to be older than the average UK holiday visitor, and significantly more likely to be visiting between July and September.
-They stay 3.4 nights on average.
+Overseas holiday visitors to Cambridge tend to be older than holiday visitors to the UK in general.
+They are significantly more likely than average to be visiting in the summer months.
+On average they stay 4.4 nights.

 Source: IPS 2014-2016.
 Note that duration chart refers to length of holiday overall for visitors to town, and average duration refers to duration in specified town.
 Spend is for the stay in the city/town only, whereas spend for the UK covers the whole trip.
 UK average duration and spend is higher than town average due to cumulative visits to other areas for UK visitors.